 Learn

-In 2022, the fastest growing stock market sectors have been Energy, Healthcare, and Technology.
+In 2022, the fastest growing stock market sectors were Energy, Healthcare, and Technology.

 Stock trading offers the flexibility of trading with small or big lots.
 This lets you decide the funds you want to allocate to the equity portion of your trading portfolio.

 Some stocks also pay dividends.
-So, if you own the shares of a dividend-paying company on the ex-div date, you might even earn some passive income.
+So, if you own the shares of a dividend-paying company on the ex-div date, you could potentially even earn some passive income.

 Common stocks give the owner the right to vote for company decisions, but most shareholders trust the management and rarely exercise this right.
 Stocks without voting rights are called preferred stocks.
-The owners of such stocks are the first to receive dividends, taking precedence over claims to dividends on common stocks.
+They make the owner a receiver of preferred dividends and the first to receive refunds if the company liquidates or goes bankrupt.
 Any listed company could offer one or both kinds of stocks.

 These stocks are purchased with long-term growth in mind.
 These are shares of companies that are expected to grow at a rate that is higher than the market average and, hence, generate positive cash flows for the shareholder.